jweah2385/React-ecommerce/README.md

 ## Description
-This is a front-end ecommerce website that allows the user to filter throught the catergories of products in the store.
+This is a front-end ecommerce website that allows the user to filter through the catergories of products in the store.

 ## License